Photographing America: The Farm Security Administration

 There is much left to be done.
 Will you help?

 The photographic phase of the current Kentucky Documentary Photographic Project has been completed.
-Documenting Kentucky: Three Photographic Surveys is presently on exhibit at the Frazier History Museum in Louisville Kentucky and will run through November 9, 2025.
-We plan to tour this exhibit.
+Documenting Kentucky: Three Photographic Surveys was exhibited at the Frazier History Museum in Louisville KY from April into November 2025.
+We plan to tour the exhibit.

-We are currently working on a book connecting the three surveys that will be published by the University Press of Kentucky and developing public relations plans to promote both the exhibit and the book.
+We are currently working on a book connecting the three surveys to be published by the University Press of Kentucky, and are about to begin production a feature length film with Kertis Creative.

-Once the book is completed we will donate the work to the University of Louisville Photographic Archives, and hope that the current younger photographers will revive the Project in 2055.
+Once the book and film are completed, all work will be donated to the University of Louisville Photographic Archives, and we hope that the younger photographers will revive the Project in 2055.

 Much has been done, and much is left to do.
 We ask your help in continuing our work in documenting Kentucky.